apache/royale-docs/component-sets/jewel/jewel-textinput.md

 where `parent` is the container where the control will be added.

-Here is an example of the default button:
+Here is an example of the default text input:

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0"
 width="100%" height="300"